Sandoval, Belt homer in Giants’ win over D’backs

 INJURY SETBACK

-Diamondbacks right-hander Taijuan Walker isn’t going to throw for at least six weeks after suffering a shoulder injury during a rehab start earlier in the week.
+Diamondbacks right-hander Taijuan Walker isn’t going to throw for at least six weeks after injuring his shoulder during a rehab start earlier in the week.

 Walker received a platelet-rich plasma injection in his shoulder, which will delay his return from major elbow surgery that was on track for midway through this season.
 He made only three starts in 2018.